ddev/ddev/docs/content/users/basics/architecture.md

 : This YAML file defines your global configuration, which consists of various [config settings](../configuration/config.md) along with an important `project_info` key that lets DDEV keep track of the projects you’ve added.

 `bin` directory
-: This is where DDEV stores executable binaries it needs, like `mutagen` and `docker-compose`.
+: This is where DDEV stores private executable binaries it needs, like `mutagen` and `docker-compose`.

 `commands` directory
 : Directory for storing DDEV commands that should be available in containers, like `npm`, `artisan`, and `drush` for example.
 These are organized in subdirectories named for where they’ll be used: `db`, `host`, and `web`.
 You can add your own [custom commands](../extend/custom-commands.md) here.

 `homeadditions` directory
 : Just like the per-project `homeadditions` directory, files you add here will automatically be copied into the web container’s home directory.
-In this case of this _global_ homeadditions directory, the files will be copied into **every** web container’s home directory.
+Files from the _global_ homeadditions directory will be copied into **every** web container’s home directory.

 #### Look But Don’t Touch